-Nanna was different to Grandad in that she didn’t take any rubbish, but to be fair I think that’s just women in general – men are the daft ones which mean the women have to take the firmer approach to keep some form of order.
-She was a home-maker and loved nothing more than having the whole family around on special occasions, Christmas was always the highlight as my Aunts, Uncles and Cousins would all come to stay for the festive period.
+Nanna was different to Grandad in that she didn’t take any rubbish, but to be fair, I think that’s just women in general – men are the daft ones, which means the women have to take the firmer approach to keep some form of order.
+She was a homemaker and loved nothing more than having the whole family around on special occasions; Christmas was always the highlight as my Aunts, Uncles, and Cousins would all come to stay for the festive period.

-After my Nanna died, my Grandad moved away so Mum and I moved into a house of our own.
-This was great because it meant that Mum could put her own stamp on the house but I really missed my Grandad.
+After my Nanna died, my Grandad moved away, so Mum and I moved into a house of our own.
+This was great because it meant that Mum could put her own stamp on the house, but I really missed my Grandad.
 I went from seeing him every day to only seeing him about once a month.
-But he would phone every week to speak to us.
+But he would phone us every week to speak to us.
 He moved a road away from one of my aunties and my cousins.
-The tables turned and now it was their turn to go for the Sunday walks, I can’t deny I felt a pang of jealousy but I’d had him pretty much to myself for nearly 12 years so it was only fair.
+The tables turned, and now it was their turn to go for the Sunday walks.
+I can’t deny I felt a pang of jealousy, but I’d had him pretty much to myself for nearly 12 years, so it was only fair.

-He met a new lady and lived with her very happily for the next 10 years or so.
-She was totally different to my Nanna but she was nice and she made him happy so that is what was important.
+He met a new lady and lived with her very happily for the next ten years or so.
+She was totally different to my Nanna, but she was nice and she made him happy, so that is what was important.

 Little Bean and “Brandad”